m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

    because this number is displayed at the bottom.
  - Enter `HAMILTON`, `7`, and `13094` into
    cells `B13`, `C13`, and `D13`, respectively.
- - **Note.** In order to be consistent, it is simplest to enter the authors exactly as the `.txt` files display them: uppercase for names, lowercase for "or" and "with".
+ - **NOTE.** In order to be consistent, it is simplest to enter the authors exactly as the `.txt` files display them: uppercase for names, lowercase for the words "or" and "with".

 <br>
 <br>